Moisture stress and high temperature effects on soybean yields

 Soybean yield losses are most likely to occur when moisture stress occurs during germination and reproduction.
 Inadequate soil moisture during germination causes uneven and spotty emergence.
 This is the reason why soybean agronomists recommend placing soybean seed into at least 0.5 inches of moist soil at planting.
-In 2012, fields that were planted in late April to early May produced more uniform stands and even crop canopies than fields planted in late May to early June as the soils were drier at this time.
+Excess soil moisture at planting was more of a problem for most areas of Michigan during May and early June 2018.
+However, soybeans that were planted later in June or early July may have germinated under marginal soil moisture conditions.

 Very high soil temperatures (90 degrees Fahrenheit) can cause decreased nodulation and nitrogen fixation to occur in soybeans.
 High soil temperatures are most likely to have occurred in later planted beans due to the reduced canopy cover and on coarse-textured soils.
 Producers can evaluate nodulation by digging up some plants and inspecting the nodules.
 Well-nodulated soybeans should have seven to 14 nodules on the tap root at flowering.
 Nodules that are actively fixing nitrogen will be pink to red when cut open.
 Research conducted at the University of Arkansas has shown that supplemental nitrogen applications to drought-stressed soybeans are not profitable.